-- (a) A member of the Council shall continue to hold office until a successor has been elected or appointed and has complied with Section 2-S, or until a vacancy is earlier established.
-A vacancy shall exist whenever any member is recalled, dies, is judicially declared incompetent, re-signs, ceases to be a resident of the Town, or is convicted of any offense specified in Subsection (b) of Section 2-3. - (b) At a regular meeting held not more than forty-five (45) days after a vacancy occurs in the Council, the remaining members - (1) Appoint a person to fill the vacancy, by affirmative vote of a majority of the remaining members, for the remainder of the term; or - (2) Order a special election to be held as soon as practicable to fill the vacancy for the remainder of the term. - (c) If three (3) or more vacancies occur during a regular meeting or between two (2) consecutive regular meetings, the remaining members shall not fill the vacancies by appointment, but, at the next regular meeting, shall order a special election, in the manner provided in Section 4-3 of this Charter, to be held as soon as practicable to fill the vacancies for the remainder of the terms. - (d) If, at the time the Council orders a special election pursuant to Subsections (b) or (c) of this section, the Council is aware of any other election to be held in the Town by the Town or any other governmental entity within forty-five (45) days, the Council shall schedule the special election to be held on the same day as such other election if practicable.
+- (a) A member of the Council shall continue to hold office until a successor has been elected or appointed and has complied with Section 2-8, or until a vacancy is earlier established.
+A vacancy shall exist whenever any member is recalled, dies, is judicially declared incompetent, resigns, ceases to be a resident of the Town, is convicted of any offense specified in Subsection (b) of Section 2-3 or is removed from office for cause pursuant to Section 2-11. - (b) At a regular meeting held not more than forty-five (45) days after a vacancy occurs in the Council, the remaining members shall: - (1) Appoint a person to fill the vacancy, by affirmative vote of a majority of the remaining members, for the remainder of the term; or - (2) Order a special election to be held as soon as practicable to fill the vacancy for the remainder of the term. - (c) If three (3) or more vacancies occur during a regular meeting or between two (2) consecutive regular meetings, the remaining members shall not fill the vacancies by appointment, but, at the next regular meeting, shall order a special election, in the manner provided in Section 4-3 of this Charter, to be held as soon as practicable to fill the vacancies for the remainder of the terms. - (d) If, at the time the Council orders a special election pursuant to Subsections (b) or (c) of this section, the Council is aware of any other election to be held in the Town by the Town or any other governmental entity within forty-five (45) days, the Council shall schedule the special election to be held on the same day as such other election if practicable.